 4 June 1962: The United States attempted its first high-altitude atmospheric nuclear test by placing a nuclear device atop a Thor rocket.
 The rocket was launched from Johnston Atoll in the Pacific Ocean but the tracking system failed during flight and the rocket had to be destroyed.
 The rocket's nuclear payload is believed to have vaporized before reaching the ocean.

 20 June 1962: A second attempt to detonate a nuclear weapon at high altitudes also failed when the Thor booster rocket shut down prematurely a minute after launch.
 The vehicle had to be destroyed at an altitude of about 35,000 ft (10,670 m) above Johnston Atoll.
 The nuclear device being tested also fell into the Pacific Ocean and was not recovered, but pieces of debris contaminated by plutonium were found around the island.
-Neither this nor the previous incident has been acknowledged by the US government.

 10 April 1963: The USS Thresher (SSN-593) was an American nuclear-powered attack submarine.
 While on a test to its maximum diving depth, an accident occurred that caused the vessel to sink in the Atlantic Ocean about 220 miles (355 km) east of Cape Cod, Massachusetts.
-It is believed a pipe in the engine room ruptured under the great pressure at its depth causing the nuclear reactor to shut down.
+The leading theory is a pipe in the engine room ruptured under the great pressure at its depth causing the nuclear reactor to shut down.
 Without power, the Thresher had no ability to surface and continued diving until the increasing water pressure crushed the hull.
 It is not believed the submarine was carrying any nuclear weapons at the time of its sinking but the Thresher did take its reactor and 129 men to the ocean floor 8,400 ft (2,560 m) deep.
 Later investigation of the wreckage indicated the Thresher had been violently torn apart as it sank but the reactor compartment remained intact.
 The accident led to a major program to improve the quality of welding in submarine hulls that has been successful to this day.

 13 November 1963: The US Atomic Energy Commission operated a facility in Medina, Texas, where obsolete nuclear weapons were disassembled.
 An explosion in a storage igloo at the site involved 123,000 lb (55,800 kg) of high explosive components causing minor injuries to three employees.
 Low levels of radioactive contamination from nuclear components stored in another part of the structure was detected.